adamoachs/SDCardBackup/readme.md

 2. Install a Pi-compatible Linux distro of your choice
 3. Install the touchscreen driver per manufacturer's instruction
 4. TODO: steps on cloning repo
+5. Open a terminal and run the following commands:

+    pip install psutil
+    pip install Pillow

 # Configuration